amy2187/Tutorials/tutorials/hana-cockpit-api-post/hana-cockpit-api-post.md

 ## Intro
 SAP HANA cockpit provides modifying (POST) REST API endpoints.
 Unlike the GET endpoints, the POST endpoints create, delete, or change objects in the cockpit.

-There are fourteen cockpit POST API endpoints:
+There are nineteen cockpit POST API endpoints:

 1. *`SystemRegister`*: registers an SAP HANA resource in the cockpit
 2. *`SystemUnregister`*: `unregisters` an SAP HANA resource that's already registered